Tensions high, demonstrations ongoing after Brooklyn Center police shooting

 "You cannot honor the memory of George Floyd, you cannot honor the memory of Daunte Wright by wreaking havoc in the communities they called home," St. Paul Mayor Melvin Carter said at an afternoon briefing.
 Business owners across the metro scrambled to close early.

-At the Brooklyn Center vigil, near the corner of 63rd Avenue and Orchard Avenue N., activists brought in the large wooden fist that for much of the past year sat at 38th Street and Chicago Avenue, where Floyd was killed last May.
-A metal replica now stands where the original once did.

-At the police station, demonstrators chanted and banged on drums in a light rain as night fell.
-Signs read "Murder, Murder, Murder" and "Will my brother be next?"

-That one belonged to Taylor Larsen, a 21-year-old who said she lived just down the street from the Police Department.
+Tayler Larsen, a 21-year-old who said she lives just down the street from the Police Department, was demonstrating outside the building Monday night with a sign that read, "Will my brother be next?"
+Another protester's sign read "Murder, Murder, Murder."

 "It's just really disheartening.
 It's hard on all of us, it's hard on this community," Larsen said.
 "We're still trying to get through George Floyd."